rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 **How much resin should I pour into the vat?**

-Pour resin up to the line where the chamfer starts in the vat, about a quarter cup from the FEP.
-This is about 125ml.
+To start, fill the VAT about half way, between the FEP surface and max fill line..
 Do not exceed the max fill line; if there is too much resin, it will rise from displacement and cause a spill.
+Once you pour resin into the VAT, let it sit for a few minutes to let any air bubbles escape before printing.

 **Can I add resin halfway through a print?**